chaoss/wg-evolution/meeting_notes.md

 There is an existing thread on this topic.
     - Pending pull request merge: Use Case for detail metric forks
     - File name conventions and repo structure.
 Consensus on renaming
-    - Some commments about Kibble and CHAOSS.
+    - Some comments about Kibble and CHAOSS.
 Kibble examples and use Cases.
 Metric Format issues.
 Kibble already has code written and visualization so no sense in using Jupyter Notebook?
 Are there precise definitions of kibble metrics?